-From there, a probable path was to follow the lead of other nations who had established space stations, namely the Soviet Union (Salyut series and Mir), the United States (Skylab) and the consortium of 15 nations (led by the United States and Russia) who created the International Space Station.
+From there, a probable path was to follow the lead of other nations that had established space stations, namely the Soviet Union (Salyut series and Mir), the United States (Skylab) and the consortium of 15 nations (led by the United States and Russia) that created the International Space Station.
 So on Sept.
 29, 2011, China launched Tiangong-1 on a Chinese Long March 2F rocket from northwest China.

 Visiting the laboratory